 The harsh environmental conditions make the races unique.
 Heat and dust in particular have a major impact on the races.
 So far, races have been run annually here.

-Today the kingdom is a post-oil economy.
+Today the Kingdom of Bahrain is a post-oil economy.
 Since the oil production almost finished the economy has transformed into a financial and banking centre.
-Up to the present time, the oil processing and postproduction is still a strong economic fact.
+However, up to the present time, oil processing and postproduction are still strong economic elements in Bahrain.
 That is obviously in the south of the island.
-There we passed many oil dwells and plants during our island trips.
+There are many oil wells and industrial plants visible.